sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 as an exercise for the reader to play with these automation tools.
-But you should definitely take some time to get familiar with them and take a look at the files they generate to help enhance your understanding of `Dist::Zilla`'s method for helping you set up your distribution's skeleton.
+But you should definitely take some time to get familiar with them and take a look at the files they generate to help enhance your understanding of `Dist::Zilla`'s method for helping you generate your distribution.

 ## Distribution Building with `Dist::Zilla's` `dzil` Commands